getsentry/sentry/docs/nodestore/index.rst

 - get key
 - delete key

-For more information on implementation your own backend, take a look at ``sentry.nodestore.base.NodeStorage``.
+For more information on implementating your own backend, take a look at ``sentry.nodestore.base.NodeStorage``.